sudar/wp-github-commits/readme.md

 * Use custom field for widget title only if it non-blank
 * Formatted the date into a human readable format

+= v0.4 (2013-02-16) - (Dev Time: 1 hour) =
+* Changed custom field names to make it compatible with other Plugins
+* Generated pot file for translation

 == Upgrade Notice ==

 = 0.2 =
 Added option to take repo name from custom field in a post

 = 0.3 =
 Formatted the date into human readable format

+= 0.4 =
+Changed custom field names to make it compatible with other Plugins

 ==Readme Generator==